aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/01-plugin-repo/01-plugin-repo-creation.md

 ### The `PluginRepoFactory` Contract

-The `PluginRepoFactory` is a contract of the Aragon OSx protocol framework infrastructure being called when the first version if a plugin is published.
+The `PluginRepoFactory` is the contract in charge of creating the first version of a plugin.
+It does this through the `createPluginRepoWithFirstVersion` function which creates a `PluginRepo` instance for the plugin with the first release and first build (`v1.1`).
-It contains the `createPluginRepoWithFirstVersion`,

 ```solidity title="@aragon/framework/repo/PluginRepoFactory.sol"
 /// @notice Creates and registers a `PluginRepo` with an ENS subdomain and publishes an initial version `1.1`.